taoheorg/taohe/doc/Root.md

 ## Resource `Root`

-Root resource used to host a tao
+Root resource used to host another resource (can be a tao).

 <pre><code><b>struct</b> <a href="Root.md#0x2f66c09143acc52a85fec529a4e20c85_Root">Root</a>&lt;Content&gt; has store, key